Today, I'm here with Mike Palumbo, director of corporate development at Halo Branded Solutions.

 To kick things off, can you tell me about Halo and your role there?

 Halo Branded Solutions are based out of Illinois, a couple of hours outside of Chicago.
-We've got offices all over the United States, promotional products, distributors.
+We have offices all over the United States, promotional products, and distributors.

 We're the second-largest player in the market.
-About a $24 billion industry, You've got a lot of small players, mom and pop shops that distribute these types of products.
+About a $24 billion industry.
+There are a lot of small players and mom-and-pop shops that distribute these types of products.

-So us being number two in market share, a perfect situation for a roll-up strategy or being a platform and growing through acquisitions.
-That's a little bit about Halo.
+So being number two in market share is a perfect situation for a roll-up strategy or growing through acquisitions.

 We do a lot of M&A work that all falls within my purview.
-And it's a new role for us.
-The company was founded in the mid 20th century and grew pretty well up until 2000 when they restructured and over the last 20 years have just really grown by leaps and bounds.
+It's a new role for us.
+The company was founded in the mid-20th century and grew pretty well up until 2000 when they restructured and over the last 20 years have just really grown by leaps and bounds.

 What was the evolution like since starting at Halo?